Wernfried/xml-twig/doc/twig.md

 <a name="UnsupportedType"></a>

 ## UnsupportedType
-Generic error for unsupported data types
+Generic error for unsupported data type

 **Kind**: global class
 <a name="new_UnsupportedType_new"></a>